 Valley Forge National Park was the site of the winter encampment for General George Washington’s Continental Army from 1777 – 1778.
 The time spent here was significant in that it unified the army, and ultimately lead to the turning point in the Revolutionary War.
 Present day, the park contains historical buildings, recreated encampment structures, memorials, museums, and recreation facilities.
 Encompassing 3,500 acres, Valley Forge National Park is visited by over 1.2 million people each year.
 Guests can see restored historic structures such as the log huts, and monuments built by the states in which the Continental soldiers came.
 The park offers 26 miles of trails that are used for hiking, biking, jogging and walking.
 There are picnic areas throughout the park for visitors to take in the history as well as enjoy the beautifully preserved grounds.

 There is so much history right at our fingertips in Chester County, PA.
 These are just a few of our favorite historic and modern day places in Phoenixville and Valley Forge, PA.
 Did we miss any of your must see destinations?
 Let us know!

-The data relating to real estate for sale on this website comes in part from the Broker ReciprocitySM Program of the TReND, Inc. Real estate listings held by brokerage firms other than Keller Williams - Exton are marked with the BRSM logo or the BRSM thumbnail logo (a little black house) and detailed information about them includes the name of the listing brokers.
+The data relating to real estate for sale on this web site comes in part from the BrightMLS.
+Real estate listings held by brokerage firms other than Keller Williams - Exton are marked with the IDX logo and detailed information about them includes the name of the listing brokers.